InfProbSciX/alphafold/README.md

 ## AlphaFold output

-The outputs will be in a subfolder of `output_dir` in `run_docker.py`.
-They include the computed MSAs, unrelaxed structures, relaxed structures, ranked structures, raw model outputs, prediction metadata, and section timings.
-The `output_dir` directory will have the following structure:
+The outputs of the script above include the computed MSAs unrelaxed structures, relaxed structures, raw model outputs.
+The `output` directory will have the following structure:

 ```
 output_dir/
-    features.pkl
-    ranked_{0,1,2,3,4}.pdb
-    ranking_debug.json
-    relaxed_model_{1,2,3,4,5}.pdb
-    result_model_{1,2,3,4,5}.pkl
-    timings.json
-    unrelaxed_model_{1,2,3,4,5}.pdb
-    msas/
-        bfd_uniclust_hits.a3m
-        mgnify_hits.sto
-        uniref90_hits.sto
+    ranked_0.pdb
 ```

 The contents of each output file are as follows:

-*   `features.pkl` – A `pickle` file containing the input feature Numpy arrays used by the models to produce the structures.
-*   `unrelaxed_model_*.pdb` – A PDB format text file containing the predicted structure, exactly as outputted by the model.
-*   `relaxed_model_*.pdb` – A PDB format text file containing the predicted structure, after performing an Amber relaxation procedure on the unrelaxed structure prediction, see Jumper et al. 2021, Suppl.
-Methods 1.8.6 for details.
 *   `ranked_*.pdb` – A PDB format text file containing the relaxed predicted structures, after reordering by model confidence.
-Here `ranked_0.pdb` should contain the prediction with the highest confidence, and `ranked_4.pdb` the prediction with the lowest confidence.
-To rank model confidence, we use predicted LDDT (pLDDT), see Jumper et al. 2021, Suppl.
+Here `ranked_0.pdb` should contain the prediction with the highest confidence.
+To rank model confidence, DeepMind uses predicted LDDT (pLDDT), see Jumper et al. 2021, Suppl.
 Methods 1.9.6 for details.
-*   `ranking_debug.json` – A JSON format text file containing the pLDDT values used to perform the model ranking, and a mapping back to the original model names.
-*   `timings.json` – A JSON format text file containing the times taken to run each section of the AlphaFold pipeline.
-*   `msas/` - A directory containing the files describing the various genetic tool hits that were used to construct the input MSA.
-*   `result_model_*.pkl` – A `pickle` file containing a nested dictionary of the various Numpy arrays directly produced by the model.
-In addition to the output of the structure module, this includes auxiliary outputs such as distograms and pLDDT scores.
-If using the pTM models then the pTM logits will also be contained in this file.

 The replicated outputs of this repository are shown below (to be tested).